What is Hip Arthroscopy?

 The procedure can last between 30 – 90 minutes, depending on what needs to be done.

 There should be no floating objects in the hip.
 Floating cartilage fragments means that some part of the hip joint cartilage has been damaged

 After the Hip Arthroscopy

-After the operation, you are cared for in the Theatre Recovery room.
+After the operation, you will be cared for in the Theatre Recovery room.

 Most people wake up fully when back in their rooms on the ward.